beniscaring/Dadjokes/README.md

 Dadjokes
 ========

-A website devoted to the kind of jokes Dads make
+Devoted to the kind of jokes Dads make.